 Personally and it is perhaps a big advantage that I had when I took up swimming again, I did several years in the club when I was between 8 and 12-14 years old.
-As a result, it’s a bit like cycling, swimming breaststroke, crawl, etc., it never really gets forgotten.
-You just have to accept having to start again, certainly not from zero, but from afar in order to regain your technique and agility in the water.
+As a result, it’s a bit like cycling, swimming breaststroke, crawl, etc. It never really gets forgotten.
+You just have to accept having to start again, certainly not from zero.
+But from afar to our technique and agility in the water.
 Moreover, as with running, it is only by going swimming regularly that you will be able to progress.

 How does it work?

-Make a quick phone call to your swimming pool or the one you want to go to and ask if it is possible to take a lesson with an MNS, lifeguard/lifeguard.
+Make a quick phone call to your swimming pool or the one you want to go to.
+And ask if it is possible to take a lesson with an MNS, lifeguard/lifeguard.
 They do it very often and the price is mostly included in the entrance to the pool.
-In one lesson, he often happens to review the good basics with you and even give you some advice for your next swimming sessions.
+In one lesson, he often happens to review the good basics with you.
+And even give you some advice for your next swimming session.
 So yes, it’s not nice to take a class again.
-But there is nothing to be ashamed of and you will see that you can progress much more easily afterwards.
-Water is a really different element in which we are not all equal, some “float” without problem others have more difficulty.
+But there is nothing to be ashamed of and you will see that you can progress much more easily afterward.
+Water is a different element in which we aren’t all equal, some “float” without problem others have more difficulty.
 It’s okay, once you figure out a couple of little tips you’ll be more comfortable.

-Sheath: whatever the swimming practised, when you are in the water, you must sheath, grow taller and keep your bust and butt as close to the surface as possible.
+Sheath:.
+Whatever the swimming practiced, when you are in the water, you must sheath, grow taller, and keep your bust and butt as close to the surface as possible.
 There you will feel your abdominal strap worked and strangely, you will “slide” in the water much better;).
 Do not hesitate, during your session, to take breaks if you feel a little tired!

-Palme, Pull Buoy, Board: all these little accessories are really ideal especially when you are starting out or to complete your sessions.
+Palme, Pull Buoy, Board:.
+All these little accessories are ideal especially when you are starting to complete your sessions.
 Fins allow you to gain speed in terms of kicking your legs and in fact, to focus more on what your arms are doing.
 The board allows it to work your kicks precisely (and not just to chat with your girlfriend).
 Always remember that it is not the one who splashes the most that swim the fastest, on the contrary.
-Keep your legs submerged and really engage your whole leg in the kick and not just your knees/feet.
+Keep your legs submerged and your whole leg in the kick and not just your knees/feet.
 The buoy sweater allows you good buoyancy which will help you again to improve your arm technique.
 So don’t be afraid to go buy them OR borrow them from your pool.

 What about platelets?
 If you take the pool again, I advise against using them for the moment.
-On the other hand, if you have been practising for some time and your technique is working, gradually integrate them into your practice, they will allow you to improve your body movements AND strengthen your arms/shoulders.
-Be careful not to overuse it, otherwise, you risk injury.
-Personally, I love using them to gain muscle power AND therefore speed.
+On the other hand, if you have been practicing some time and your technique is working, gradually integrate them into your practice.
+They will allow you to improve your body movements AND strengthen your arms/shoulders.
+Be careful not to overuse it, otherwise, you risk injury. them to gain muscle power AND therefore speed.